rust-embedded/discovery/microbit/src/05-led-roulette/debug-it.md

 ```

 Next what we want to do is get to the main function of our program.
-We will do this by first setting a breakpoint there and the continuing
+We will do this by first setting a breakpoint there and then continuing
 program execution until we hit the breakpoint:

 ```